 - Approval for interview by selection committee after undergoing the initial screening process

 May I arrange for a “visit” to see what your program looks like?

 Sorry, due to the large number of applications we don’t offer informal visit opportunities.
 Please apply through ERAS.
 If you are chosen for an interview, we will let you know.

 No, we do not have an observership program.

 What are my chances of being accepted into your residency program?

 Each year, we typically have more than 1,000 applicants for only 6 positions.
-(For the group applying for 2014, that number has already exceeded 1,900.)
+(For the group applying for 2014, the final number was 1,927.)
 The competition is fierce.
 We do, however, review every application on an individual basis.
 Additionally we review your application as a whole, considering all your strengths and experiences.

 In order to be considered, you must apply through ERAS.
 Please understand that we cannot give you advice about whether or not you should apply to the program, or provide analysis of your likelihood of being accepted.
 We also have a limited number of spaces for personal interviews.
 Bear with us patiently as we need time to examine hundreds of applications throughout the season.